How to Clean Suede Shoes at Home: 5 Easy Steps to Keep Them Looking New

 Here’s a quick list of the things you’ll need, as well as a short description of what they do:

-While it won’t do the cleaning by itself, the terry cloth rag will be useful in applying the cleanser that’ll help get rid of the dirt on your suede shoes.
-You can use other kinds of cloth too if you don’t have terry cloth available.
+While it won’t do the cleaning by itself, the terry cloth rag will help apply the cleanser that helps remove dirt from your suede shoes.
+You can use other kinds of cloth, too, if you don’t have terry cloth available.

-You’ll need a cleanser to tidy up your suede shoes.
-Be sure to get a mild cleanser, as stronger cleansers may damage the suede, and you wouldn’t want that at all.
+You’ll need a cleanser to clean and polish your suede shoes.
+Be sure to get a mild cleanser, as more potent cleansers may damage the suede, and you wouldn’t want that at all.

-The cleanser will do a lot of work if you’ve got a particularly dirty pair of shoes, but oftentimes that won’t be enough.
+The cleanser will do a lot of work if you’ve got a filthy pair of shoes, but oftentimes that won’t be enough.
 That’s where the cleaning stone comes in – it’ll get rid of any remaining dirt for you.

-This isn’t really required, but water-repellent sprays are great for keeping your suede shoes more resistant to damage from water, so you won’t have to clean as often in the future.
+This isn’t strictly necessary, but water-repellent sprays are great for making your suede shoes more resistant to water damage, so you won’t have to clean them as often in the future.

 If you’re missing some or all of the things you’ll need from the list above, you can either head to your local department store or buy them online via Amazon.
 Now that we know what to prepare, it’s time to get cleaning.

-Place a good amount of cleanser on the rag.
-Not too much that it’ll potentially cause damage to your shoe, but not too little that the cleanser won’t be as effective in removing the dirt in your suede shoes.
+Apply a generous amount of cleanser to the rag.
+Not too much that it’ll potentially cause damage to your shoe, but not too little that the cleanser won’t be as effective in removing the dirt from your suede shoes.

 Don’t worry about it too much the first time you clean, though – you’ll find the perfect amount sooner or later.